pharaohmadeit/Python/Regular Expresssions/Palindrome Detection/readme.txt

-Palindrome detection algorithm using Regular Expressions and List Comprehensions
+Detect a Palindrome pattern in a dictionary of candidates.
+Output the qualified candidates. detection algorithm using Regular Expressions and List Comprehensions